tshort/julia/doc/manual/methods.rst

 The ``2x + y`` definition is only used in the first case, while the ``2x - y`` definition is used in the others.
-No automatic casting or conversion of function arguments is ever performed: all conversion in Julia is non-magical and completely explicit. `Conversion and Promotion <../conversion-and-promotion>`_, however, shows how clever application of sufficiently advanced technology can be indistinguishable from magic.
+No automatic casting or conversion of function arguments is ever performed: all conversion in Julia is non-magical and completely explicit. :ref:`man-conversion-and-promotion`, however, shows how clever application of sufficiently advanced technology can be indistinguishable from magic.